freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/+page.md

 # Defining an Editor

-An editor's behavior in displaying language elements defined in the metamodel is specified through an editor definition file (a `.edit` file).
-This file allows you to provide additional information for each _concept_ or _interface_ in your language, which together form the [concrete syntax](/Documentation/Terminology) of your language.
+An editor's behavior is specified through an editor definition file (a `.edit` file).

-Currently, you can define the following three aspects of the concrete syntax for each _concept_ or _interface_:
+You can define the following three aspects for each _concept_ or _interface_:

 - **Projection**: Defines how the _concept_ is visually represented in the editor.
+This is also called the [concrete syntax](/Documentation/Terminology).
-- **Trigger** (optional): Specifies the key or keys that a user must type to create a new instance of the _concept_.
+- **Trigger** (optional): Specifies the key or keys that a user must type to create a new instance of the _concept_ and that the user will see in a dropdown menu.
 - **Symbol** (optional): Used exclusively for binary expressions, it is the character or string that represents the _operator_.
 If a _symbol_ is not provided, the _trigger_ will serve this purpose.